 Free Microlearning Platform Feature #5 – Interactivity

 The primary facet of most eLearning courses’ interactivity is selecting a multiple choice answer and clicking next.
-But a good micro learning platform can be much more than this.
+But a good learning experience platform can be much more than this.
 The power of mobile devices means that highly-complex and ornate content can be displayed which can transform unengaging, transmissive learning in to effective engagement.

 Free Microlearning Platform Feature #6 – Gamification